The spiritual world is not straightforward

 should be aware of, so we do not fall into lies and become slaves of the

-enemy as I have found many people in the church have fallen to.
-I, too,
+enemy as I have found many people in the church have fallen to - a kind of spiritual blindness and brainwashing.

 This spiritual blindness is a curse